Alois Brunner: Postwar flight and escape to Syria

 In the Bunte interview, Brunner was quoted as saying he regrets nothing and that all of the Jews deserved their fate.
 In a 1987 telephone interview with Chuck Ashman, published in the Chicago Sun Times, Brunner was reported to have said: "All of [the Jews] deserved to die because they were the Devil's agents and human garbage.
 I have no regrets and would do it again."
-(While the attribution of this quotation to Brunner was never directly disputed, Ashman was a controversial figure among his peers as journalists, and had previously been convicted of check fraud.)
-In an interview with Austrian neo-nazi Gerd Honsik, Brunner denied claims of gas chambers.
+(While the attribution of this quotation to Brunner was never directly disputed, Ashman was a controversial figure among his peers as journalists, and had previously been convicted of cheque fraud.)
+In an interview with Austrian neo-Nazi Gerd Honsik, Brunner denied claims of gas chambers.

-Until the early 1990s, he lived in an apartment building on 7 Rue Haddad in Damascus, meeting with foreigners and occasionally being photographed.
+Until the early 1990s, he lived in an apartment building at 7 Rue Haddad in the fashionable Abu Rummaneh district in Damascus, meeting with foreigners and occasionally being photographed.
 In the 1990s, the French Embassy received reports that Brunner was meeting regularly and having tea with former East German nationals.
 According to The Guardian, he was last seen alive by reliable witnesses in 1992.

 In December 1999, unconfirmed reports surfaced that Brunner had died in 1996 and been buried in a Damascus cemetery.
 However, he was reportedly sighted at the Meridian Hotel in Damascus by German journalists that same year, where he was said to be living under police protection.
 The last reported sighting of him was at the Meridian Hotel in late 2001 by German journalists.

-In 2011, Der Spiegel reported that the German intelligence service Bundesnachrichtendienst had destroyed its file on Brunner in the 1990s, and that remarks in remaining files contain conflicting statements as to whether Brunner had worked for the BND at some point.
+In 2011, Der Spiegel reported that the German intelligence service Bundesnachrichtendienst (BND) had destroyed its file on Brunner in the 1990s, and that remarks in remaining files contain conflicting statements as to whether Brunner had worked for the BND at some point.